Awenega/FIC-Amazon-Seller/README.md

 Every month, an Amazon Seller receives dozens of invoices related to amazon commissions (such as logistics, vendor and advertising).
 Italian taxation requires issuing a self-invoice for most invoices received from Amazon.
 As a result, having to tabulate a multitude of invoices each month is a tedious and time consuming process.
-Through this tool, you can create all the self-bills for the month in seconds.
+Through this tool, you can create all the self-invoice for the month in seconds.

 # 💻How to use
 1. Fill in the credentials.json file with your Fatture in Cloud credentials